ooni/ooni.org/content/post/lepidopter.md

 evidence of internet censorship and network tampering.
 OONI measurement data [shows](/post/) how ISPs filter and censor the internet.
-This wouldn't be possible without the help of numerous volunteers that are contributing by running consistent ooniprobe network measurement tests from different vantage points.
+This wouldn't be possible without the help of numerous volunteers that are contributing by running consistent OONI Probe network measurement tests from different vantage points.
 Up to now users needed to be technically savvy to maintain their own probes dealing with system configuration, software and measurement specific updates.
 Lepidopter makes it easier for people that have a